7 Ways Interior Designers Charge for Services

 Interior Design Services & Types of Fees Applied

-The fees/rates employed for interior design services are quite are as follows:
+The fees/rates employed for interior design services are as follows:

 - Pre-fixed rate